SatoTake2019/datatables-jest-webpack/README.md

 With the above change, tests with Jest will fail with errors.
 But webpack build is successful and works without error on browser.
 Since the option is set to {paging: false}, the table on the web page will not have pagination.

-# Related DataTables' forum post
+# Related DataTables forum post
 https://datatables.net/forums/discussion/75106/error-in-non-jquery-initialization-with-one-option#latest

 ## License